 Acupuncture for menopause – a trusted option

 Acupuncture for menopause became a popular natural therapy.
-Here, we will look at why women are turning away from orthodox treatment options, such as hormone replacement therapy, and how acupuncture can be beneficial for you if menopause symptoms are interfering with your life.
+Here, we will look at why so many women are turning away from orthodox treatment options, such as hormone replacement therapy, and how this natural option can benefit you when menopausal symptoms are interfering with your life.

 Women who underwent acupuncture reported a significant decrease in hot flashes, excess sweating, mood swings, sleep disturbances, and skin and hair problems.